Today's Articles

 The Slave Trade Act of 1788 is Enacted

-*On this date, in 1788, The Slave Trade Act 1788 was enacted.
-Also known as Dolben's Act, it was an Act of Parliament that limited the number of people that British slave ships could transport related to tonnage.
+*On this date, 1788, the Slave Trade Act of 1788 was enacted.
+Also known as Dolben's Act, it was an Act of Parliament that limited the number of people that British slave ships could transport based on tonnage.

 Some abolitionists, including Olaudah Equiano, a former slave, supported it.
-But, some abolitionists, such as William Wilberforce, feared that the act would establish that the slave trade was not fundamentally unjust but merely an activity that needed further regulation.
+However, some, such as William Wilberforce, feared that the act would establish that the slave trade was not fundamentally unjust but merely an activity that needed further regulation.

 New Poem Each Day